Bucknell-Biol364/Project_1_Group_4_2024/README.md

 # Project_1 R Tutorial

 ## Authors
-Hedyeh Davoudi Kianersi
+-Hedyeh Davoudi Kianersi
-Thomas Mazzarulli
+-Thomas Mazzarulli

 #git config pull.rebase false - can use dropdown on pull menu to pull with
 #rebase automatically